VRSEN/agency-swarm/docs/advanced-usage/communication_flows.md

 #### 2. Adding custom validation logic

 Now, let's say that I need to ensure that my message is sent to the correct recepient agent.
 (This is a very common hallucination in production.)
 In this case, I can add custom validator to the `recipient` parameter, which is defined in the `SendMessageBase` class.
-Since I don't want to change any other logic, I can inherit the `SendMessage` class and only add this new validation logic.
+Since I don't want to change any other parameters or descriptions, I can inherit the default `SendMessage` class and only add this new validation logic.

 ```python
 from agency_swarm.tools.send_message import SendMessage